Skip to main content

 Scaplen’s Court now has a shiny new platform lift to help you explore more of the building.
 It stops at two levels on the first floor - because, well, that’s old buildings for you!

-We’re keen to make history more accessible, one quirky floor at a time - although this will take time to get it right in our old building!
+We’re keen to make history more accessible, one quirky floor at a time.

 Toilets